GraphLens/graphlens/README.md

 > **Beta Release:** We are excited to present the first public version of GraphLens!
 A roadmap and improvement proposals will be introduced later.

+> **New to GraphLens?** [Try Demo](https://github.com/GraphLens/demo) to learn the basics.

 ### ⚠️ Disclaimer

 GraphLens is currently in **Public Beta**.
 While we strive for maximum stability, graph rendering discrepancies may occur in projects with non-standard Angular configurations and complex code patterns.

 GraphLens supports **Angular v2+** projects only.
-Angular libraries are not supported at this time.
+Angular libraries and SSR are not supported at this time.
 React and Vue frameworks are not supported yet.
 Graphs currently require manual refresh.

 ---